Beat by Beat

 The learner will:

-- retell the story of "The Drum" to write a class story.
+- retell the story of "The Drum" with pictures and words.

-- printout of class story for each student to illustrate
+- printout of the group story for each child to illustrate

-- Recyclable materials (e.g., oatmeal containers, shoe boxes, large yogurt and cottage cheese containers, etc.)
+- Recyclable materials (e.g., oatmeal containers, shoe boxes, large yogurt and cottage cheese containers)

 - rubber bands to secure drum tops